Fighting wildfires with wild horses - an untapped equine fire brigade - Horsetalk.co.nz

 Fighting wildfires with wild horses – an untapped equine fire brigade

-When Bill Simpson sees wild horses locked out of nature in holding corrals, he sees a huge resource being wasted by ignorance.
+When I see wild horses locked out of nature in holding corrals, I see a huge resource being wasted by ignorance.

 It’s akin to putting an entire fire department in jail during fire season!
 If they’re not wanted on cattle ranchlands that’s fine, but there are places where there is no competition issues with cattle, where these horses can serve a greater good.